pass-the-salt/2019/_posts/2019-05-14-registration.md

     * **book a seat only if you are sure to come**!
     * if after registration, it appears you can't finally come to the conference, **please cancel your order**.
 * **Wifi**: Polytech school which hosts Pass the SALT will provide two kinds of wifi.
-    * A **limited wifi** (ie ~ only HTTP/HTTPS) wifi with shared creds: no action required on your side during registration to be able to access it.
+    * A **limited wifi with shared creds** (~ only HTTP/HTTPS): no action required on your side during registration to be able to access it.
     * A **non filtered wifi with individual creds** : if you want this kind of wifi access, check the option during registration.
-Take care about the fact you will have to give your real name: we will push it and your email to Polytech school which, in return, will send you your creds some time before the conference.
+Take care about the fact you will have to give your real name.
+We will push it and your email to Polytech school which, in return, will send you your creds some time before the conference.

 For any question/problem: [tickets (at) pass-the-salt.org](mailto:tickets (at) pass-the-salt.org)